Est. 2008

 An Island

 When Jacob twitched his head to flick aside bangs that weren’t there anymore, that was the moment Maggie started to believe she might actually be in love.
-She’d been crushing on him since the summer, during which they had both worked as lifeguards, and by the start of the school year he had begun a bashful courtship.
-Four months was a long time to wait for an official title—compared against their peers, anyway—but Maggie knew Jacob was holding out for some perfect occasion.
-He had insisted, when their summer friendship became a nascent relationship, on proper dates—picnics, movies, long drives—and he always both picked her up and dropped her off.
+She’d been crushing on him since the summer.
+They had both worked as lifeguards and by the start of the school year Jacob had begun a bashful courtship.
+Four months was a long time to wait for an official title—compared against their peers, anyway—but Maggie knew he was holding out for some perfect occasion.
+He had insisted, as their summer friendship became a nascent romance, on proper dates—picnics, movies, long drives—and he always both picked her up and dropped her off.
 No lounging and playing video games in his living room; she hadn’t even been to his house yet.
-Maggie’s friends, mostly bookish types whose closest male acquaintances were horses, were of course jealous of this incongruously old-fashioned romance, and while she genuinely took no pleasure in their envy, she was thrilled to be, in a sense, the object of her own.
-The next step in the relationship was obviously imminent, and with Christmas approaching, it seemed likely she would enter the new year with her first boyfriend at the advanced age of seventeen.
+Maggie’s friends, mostly bookish types whose closest male acquaintances were horses, were of course jealous of her old-fashioned romance, and while she genuinely took no pleasure in their envy, she was thrilled to be, in a sense, the object of her own.
+The next step was obviously imminent, and with Christmas approaching, it seemed likely she would enter the new year with her first boyfriend at the advanced age of seventeen.

 “It’s too short,” he told her, “I feel like Pee Wee Herman.”

 Jacob fiddled with his fresh haircut, still compressed from the beanie he’d just removed.
 It was indeed a little short for her taste, but Maggie didn’t mind.
 Seeing him without his trademark shag, which she had found extremely sexy, registered as a new level of intimacy.
-Without the cover of his hair, he looked younger, more vulnerable, and yes, a little less attractive.
-Was it love that she felt creeping into the space that simple, fluttering attraction had previously ruled?
-Across the pool during those slow July days, she had found him inaccessible; magnetic, yes, but also intimidating.
-As they had gotten to know each other, however, she had begun to see hints of a guileless, chivalrous streak.
-He had covered her at work and walked her to her car daily, even when she had tested him with the invention of a fake boyfriend.
-Maggie had assumed that in life she’d have to choose between boys with sweeping bangs and sturdy shoulders and boys who would treat her well, but Jacob had proved an exception.
+Without the cover of his hair, he looked younger, more vulnerable, and yes—a little less attractive.
+Was it love that she felt quickening in the space that simple excitement had previously ruled?
+Across the pool during those slow July days, she had found him inaccessible; magnetic to be sure, but just as intimidating.
+Still, as they had gotten to know each other, she had begun to see hints of a guileless, chivalrous streak.
+He had often covered her shifts at work and walked her to her car daily, even when she had tested him with the invention of a fake boyfriend.
+She felt it was both obvious and unclear what he wanted, which it turned out was the secret code to disarm her completely.
+Maggie had assumed that in life she’d have to choose between boys with sweeping bangs and sturdy shoulders and boys who would treat her well, but Jacob made her wonder if that was true.

-His new, slightly neutered hairstyle illustrated a more private facet of him, no less genuine, just as Maggie’s bare, swollen face had of her when she was fighting off a weeklong bug and finally permitted Jacob to visit.
+Jacob’s new, slightly neutered hairstyle exposed a new and private facet of him.
 This was the hair of a middle school boy on picture day, which he must have been, once.
 She was delighted at the thought.
 On his perch at the pool, he had looked almost like a man, and Maggie knew that if they had lived in earlier times, he would have been called one.
 But even men had baby photos, had childhood bedrooms, and she wanted to see his.
-She knew that she—possibly more than anyone—had access to the secret surfaces of Jacob, and she wanted to uncover them all.
-After all, what was loving beyond a dedication to knowing?
+She knew that she—possibly more than anyone, at this age—would have access to the fullness of Jacob, and she wanted to uncover it all.
+What is loving, she mused, beyond a dedication to knowing?

 “It’s cute,” she said, reaching up and mussing it further, careful not to distract him from the road.
 “Anyway, hair grows fast.”